 District staff developed an MFL Work Plan for the Shoal River and identified preliminary hydrologic data collection needs.
-In consideration of updated demand projections in Okaloosa County, the schedule for development of an MFL technical assessment for the Shoal River was moved to future years with the 2019 update to the MFL Priority List and Schedule.
+In consideration of updated demand projections in Okaloosa County, the schedule for development of an MFL technical assessment for the Shoal River is anticipated to be added back to the 2023 update to the MFL Priority List and Schedule.
 No additional surface water supply projects are currently under development within the region.